 We are still finalizing our itinerary for the field trips.
 We will communicate this information at a later date.

-As with any school, environment and classroom climate are a significant consideration at Sankalpa Academy as well.
-An intentional, holistic, awareness-based approach is the closest one can get to the nationally renowned Conscious Discipline program.
+As with any school, environment and classroom climate are a significant consideration at Sankalpa Academy.
+An intentional, holistic, awareness-based approach where we all are responsible to each other is the closest one can get to the nationally renowned Conscious Discipline program.
 Parents will be notified about any behavior that is deemed disruptive so we can collectively come up with a holistic solution.

-Uniforms can help minimize distractions that can be caused by clothing and accessories.
-There should be less fashion related peer pressure if everyone wears similar clothes.
-However, while we will offer t-shirts with our logo, since the children being enrolled now are very young, there is no mandate that they wear uniforms to school.
+Uniforms can help minimize distractions caused by clothing and accessories.
+There should also be less fashion related peer pressure if everyone wears similar clothes.
+Regardless, we don't have any prescribed school uniforms.

 Given the community benefit, educational institutions are legally able to and often choose to organize as a non-profit in the US.
 Historically, there have been several advantages to organizing as a non-profit, 501(c)(3) in US, primarily tax exemption for the organization and tax deductions for donors.